TUESDAY, 20th March|

 Well, last night there was some COOL violence for once: the whole gang called Los Pachucos were beaten up and left in a pile right out on the street, 16 gangstas all at once!
-According to the TV News they were really messed up— bones broken, fingers smashed when their guns were taken away, their cars trashed, 2 flipped over onto their roofs.
+According to the TV News they were really messed up --bones broken, fingers smashed when their guns were taken away, their cars trashed, two flipped over onto their roofs.
 Couldn't have happened to a more deserving collection of assholes, they deserved it.

 Yeah, I write/draw comics featuring Alloy Boy, among other super guys, so I know how he works.
 The gang said they were attacked by a small young man (a boy!) who seemed to be MADE of metal, a copper-colored chrome job all over, even face and hair.
 Sure sounds like a description of Alloy Boy.